Sedation Dentistry – Tukwila, WA

 What Happens During a Sedation Dentistry Visit?

 Your sedation dentistry appointment is very simple.
 You are given a pill the night before treatment so that you can get a good night’s sleep (sometimes the anxiety is enough that you can’t get a good night’s sleep!).
-You take another pill an hour before arriving to our office, and another pill may be given as you are seated in the chair.
-This eliminates the anxiety and nervousness that some people experience when they go to the dentist.
-Once your medication is given to you, you’ll begin to feel sleepy or even doze off.
-Since you’ll be so comfortable and the effects of the medication last as long as we need them to, Dr. Timmerman is able to provide most if not all of your dental treatment during the very same visit.
+You take another pill an hour before arriving at our dental office, and another pill may be given as you are seated in the chair.
+You’ll begin to feel sleepy or even doze off since you’ll be so comfortable.
+The effects of the medication last as long as we need them to, and Dr. Timmerman will be able to provide most if not all of your dental treatment during the very same visit.
 This prevents you from having to return for multiple visits!
 After your treatment is completed, your medication will begin to wear off.
 You might not even remember anything about the appointment at all!
-Many of the sleep sedation dentistry medications that are used are amnesiacs, which means you’ll likely forget anything that actually happened.
+Many sedation dentistry medications are amnesiacs, which means you’ll likely forget anything that actually happened.